Skip to main content

 Community outreach and engagement efforts are increasing access to cancer treatment by:

-• Building a team of culturally competent patient navigators and community health workers to provide support in clinic settings
+• Building a team of patient navigators and community health workers to provide support in clinical settings

 • Providing integrated, patient-centered cancer care